ElmQ96/TNM084/README.md

 # TNM084

 To run this project on your own computer, create a new unity project, and paste the contents of this github into the new project.
+(Might require Unity 2017.3.1f1 to work properly)

 A compiled demo of this program can be found in Assets/Demo, just run the .exe to start